-About Us: Advisory Board of Cultural Knowledge Bearers
+Advisory Board of Cultural Knowledge Bearers

 Moses Dirks —

-Moses received his bachelor's degree from the University of Alaska Fairbanks and his master's in arts teaching from Alaska Pacific University.
+Moses received his bachelor's degree from the University of Alaska Fairbanks and his master's of arts in teaching from Alaska Pacific University.
 After receiving a degree, Moses developed teaching materials for use in Unangax/Aleut language classes for the University of Alaska's National Bilingual Materials Development Center.
 Continuing work as an Unangax/Aleut specialist, Moses served as co-editor for the Alaska Native Language Center's "Aleut Tales and Narratives" project.
 He taught Unangax/Aleut language, culture and history, and fine arts, among other disciplines, for the Aleutian Region School District.
 Moses was also an adjunct professor at UAF teaching introductory classes in Unangax/Aleut language and history, a teacher of various grades and subjects in Unalaska, and a summer culture camp director for the Qawalangin Tribe.
 Most recently, Moses has been teaching for the English Language Learners program, as well as Unangax/Aleut language and culture for the Anchorage School District.

 Carol Lee Gho —